Acne. It’s something you’re supposed to grow out of. Like awkward teenage crushes, boy bands and report cards.

 The central tenant of naturopathic medicine is a person’s inherent ability for self-healing.
 Educated and trained in accredited naturopathic medical colleges, naturopathic doctors diagnose, prevent and treat acute and chronic illness in a personalized, holistic manner to restore and maintain best health.
 They focus on treating the underlying issues of health problems, rather than just the symptoms.

-When it comes to treating adult acne, naturopaths would likely focus on your diet and balancing your hormones.
+When it comes to treating adult or teen acne, naturopaths would likely focus on your diet and balancing your hormones.

 For diet, they’d likely favor a high-protein, low-carb diet that includes fresh-water fish, whole grains, fruit and sprouts.
 They might advise against sugar, nut butters and fried food (albeit it’s a myth that these three foods cause acne!).
 They’d also recommend hormone specific treatments, such as herbs for hormone balancing as well as herbs for overall whole body health.
 And they might suggest hydrotherapy, where you alternate hot and cold compresses to the affected area.